 Should a student voluntarily withdraw from school, credit for tuition will be calculated from the date the Office of the Dean is notified.
 Withdraw and Refund Information may be found on the registrar’s website.

 Students in the School of Continuing Studies (SCS) should refer to the SCS Academic Calendar for their Fall, Spring, and Summer refund and withdraw schedule.
-For non-standard refund and withdraw schedules please refer to the University Registrar Main Campus First & Second Session schedule.
+For modular class refund and withdraw schedules please refer to the University Registrar Main Campus First & Second Session schedule.

-Departments or programs who offer non-standard courses (new window) for less than 7.5 weeks are required to submit for approval those course to the Office of the University Registrar.
-Students should check with their program or email the registrar’s office at firstname.lastname@example.org for clarification.
+Please read about the withdrawal and refund schedule for non-standard classes here. (new window) Students may check with their program or email the registrar’s office at email@example.com for further clarification.
 Students who feel that individual circumstances warrant an exception from the published policy should appeal to the appropriate Dean’s Office for consideration.
 This includes cases of involuntary withdrawal.

 4c.
 Withdrawals/Refunds for GU Programs Abroad